 For me, the arresting parts of this rehearsal space were the huge windows overlooking the 200 block of North Limestone.

-I strove to stay immersed in the religious crucible of The Christians, but I kept being pulled into another Lexington by those windows.
+I strove to stay immersed in the religious crucible of The Christians, but I kept being pulled into another Lexington, of other times, by those windows.

 - I had learned long ago that Limestone was originally named Mulberry Street.
 It was the major artery carrying travelers from Lexington to Maysville, a key transportation leg before the Falls of the Ohio were made manageable.

 - It was also a major lane of vice during Prohibition.
 To paraphrase an account of the time; “Prohibition became so bad in Lexington that a thirsty man had to sometimes walk a block to get a drink on Mulberry Street.”

 - In the 1960’s and 70’s, it was a mecca for used books and comics.
 Dennis’s Bookstore and Whittington’s Books were there……what’s so important ‘bout dat?
 Well…

 - Dennis (MISTER Dennis to me on orders from my Mom) was reportedly diagnosed with a terminal illness in the late 1940’s.
 He was still going strong in the 1960’s.
 That’s the kind of terminal diagnosis I want.

 - When Mr. Dennis learned from my mom that I loved mysteries (keep in mind, I was not yet a teenager), he gave her about twenty Agatha Christie paperbacks that weren’t selling well.
 I proceeded to fall under the happy and gracious spell of Hercules Poirot (David Suchet’s perfect depiction of Monsieur Poirot later renewed that spell).

 - One blessed afternoon, I picked up (for ten cents each) a pile of Marvel comics at Dennis’s, including Journey Into Mystery #83, the first appearance of Thor, the Mighty.
 You coulda just killed me then.